dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-07-13-from-expressive-domain-to-incremental-refactoring.md

 A snippet from Game of Life kata:
 ![](/assets/images/expressive_domain_2.jpg)

-3 methods have the same body, but that single line of code is used to communicate different outcomes.
+3 methods have the same body, but that single line of code is used to communicate 3 different outcomes and meaning in a given (client) context.

 As a bonus effect of being explicit about that, it enabled independent changeability of the methods.

 And believe it or not I did have a need to change them independently while refactoring (from static to non-static).